 BMW introduced the twin turbocharged N54 direct injection engine in 2007.
 The N54 engine was later followed by the single turbo N55 direct injection engine and the single turbo 4 cylinder N20 direct injection engine.
 All of these engines have been staples in the BMW model line-up and have some of the best technology engineered in automobile engines.

-In order to safely decontaminate the carbon, the intake manifold gets removed and the intake tract of the cylinder head is cleaned.
-At Turner BMW this is typically done with a cleaning solvent and brush to remove the larger carbon particles and then we use a special tool that blasts walnut shells against the intake valves.
-Once this process is completed, owners typically notice an immediate improvement in how the car starts, idles and drives.
+In order to safely decontaminate the carbon, at Turner Service, we remove the intake manifold, and the intake tract of the cylinder head is cleaned.
+This is typically done with a cleaning solvent and brush to remove the larger carbon particles and then we use a special tool that blasts walnut shells against the intake valves.
+Once this process is completed, owners typically notice an immediate improvement in how the car starts, idles, and drives.
 A good before and after photo (see below) will show you the severity of carbon build up on a vehicle with a little more than 60,000 miles.
 So, if your direct injection engine BMW doesn’t feel “like it used to” or feels a little sluggish, there is a good likelihood that the car isn’t operating at its full potential due to carbon build up.

-At Turner BMW we recommend performing this service every 40,000-50,000 miles.
-As most preventative maintenance items though, this will depend on how the car is used as well as if the car has any performance upgrades (cold air intake, performance software, oil catch can, etc).
+At Turner Service we recommend performing this service every 40,000-50,000 miles.
+As with most preventative maintenance items though, this will depend on how the car is used as well as if the car has any performance upgrades (cold air intake, performance software, oil catch can, etc).

 M20 – 15,000 miles